| | | |

 Notes

-***TOP TIP FOR PHOTO READY CAKE – for the cream to hold it’s shape better once the top layer is on, place the cream topped bottom layer in the fridge for 15 mins (10mins in the freezer) before placing the 2nd layer on top.
-Work quickly and it also helps with clean cuts.
+***TOP TIP FOR PHOTO READY CAKE – for the cream to hold its shape better once the top layer is on, place the cream topped bottom layer in the fridge as directed in the recipe, before adding the 2nd layer on top.
+Chill again after assembling & cut all the slices when chilled as long-term storing in the fridge affects the texture & dryness of the cake.
+Cut slices with the knife vertical, parallel to the height of the cake edge and the cream will not completely squash.

 For more thorough instructions, process photos & important recipe & ingredient information, please see the full recipe above this recipe card.